jbmorley/ISUtilities/README.md

 A lightweight notificaion mechanism for observers for situations where NSNotificationCenter requires too much boiler-plate code or isn't explicit enough:

-- Observers are added and removed with the `addObserver:` and `removeObserver:` methods.
-- Notifications are dispatched to all observers which respond to a given selector using the `notify:withObject:withObject:...` methods.
-- Observers are weakly referenced so it is not necessary to remove them when observers are released.

 ```objc
 #import <ISUtilities/ISNotifier.h>